Updated: Dec 3, 2022

 You definitely don't need a tonne of fancy equipment to get started in the kitchen with baking, it's more about choosing the right stuff to get you on your way to producing brilliant bakes.

-Here's our rundown of equipment that we use in the beginners baking course.
+Here's our rundown of equipment that we use in the Fundamentals of baking course.

 Please note, these are all recommendations to guide you not affiliate links, no one is paying us to promo them basically.
 We have included an * where equipment is essential for the beginners baking course, if it doesn't have an * then it's not the end of the world if you don't have it but it could be a fun thing to put on your wishlist.